 Top Tips for Baking Fruitcakes

 - Left to age, homemade fruitcakes develop wonderfully rich, complex flavors.
 Some bakers begin soaking dried or candied fruit in rum for many months in advance.

 - For most recipes, a full month of ripening is a necessity.
 You can always store it longer than a recipe requires, but don't shorten the aging time.

-- Ideally, take several days to make your cake or cakes.
+- Ideally, take several days to make your fruitcakes.
 Chop the nuts and fruits, cover with liquor and/or fruit juice, and let the mixture stand, covered, for two or three days.
 Then make the batter and bake your cakes.

-- With such a long baking time and with so many varieties of fruitcake, color alone won’t indicate when the cake is done.
-Test for doneness by poking a skewer or a toothpick near the center of the cake.
+4. Test for doneness by poking a skewer or a toothpick near the cake's center.
 It should come out clean.
+With such a long baking time and with so many varieties of fruitcake, color alone won't indicate when the cake is done.

 - French Fruitcake

 - So Many More Fruitcake Recipes